at6132/quant/readme.md

 ## 📄 License

 This project is for educational purposes only.
 Use at your own risk.
+Licensed under JT Captial LLC